manoj9781/Learn-Git/README.md

-This repois for only how to learn the git basic commands
+# This repo is only used to learn git commands